darnaut/webscaleyesmark/README.md

-# This is WebScaleYesMark™, the world's most advanced Open Source benchmarking platform.
+# This is WebScaleYesMark™, a version of [YesMark™](http://github.com/jeremycole/yesmark) that is designed for web scale.

 WebScaleYesMark™ only requires one thing, `yes`.
 It works like this: